fluidflower/stuttgart/model_description.md

 ### Linearization and Solvers

-Newton with line search, AMG-preconditioned BiCGSTAB for the linear systems.
+Newton with line search, umfpack for the linear systems.

 ### Primary Variables